12 Side Effects Of Mushrooms On Your Health (Must Know)

 Who should not take mushrooms?

 Pregnant women and people with gastrointestinal or digestive system issues should limit the consumption of mushrooms to avoid any negative effects.
+Those with mushroom allergy symptoms should steer clear of them.
 Always consult your doctor before consuming mushrooms.

 Can mushrooms make you sick?